Alpaca00/tone-track-app/README.md

 ## Application Tone Track

+**Email:** [tonetrack.uno@gmail.com](mailto:tonetrack.uno@gmail.com)

 A diary application that analyzes entries based on sentiment analysis, helping users track and understand their emotional states over time.

-**Email:** [tonetrack.uno@gmail.com](mailto:tonetrack.uno@gmail.com)

-**Public API:** The sentiment analysis API is publicly available and hosted on a private cloud.
-For more information, please refer to the [GitHub](https://github.com/Alpaca00/tone-track-service).
+**Public API:** The application utilizes a publicly accessible sentiment analysis API, hosted on a private cloud.
+For more details, please visit the [GitHub](https://github.com/Alpaca00/tone-track-service).

 ### Installation Guide on device